 Memories and condolences may be shared at www.foosfuneral.com

-To send flowers to the family or plant a tree in memory of Wendell Clark, please visit our floral store.
+To send flowers to Wendell's family, please visit our floral store.